sepehr/uc-parsian/README.txt

   - Go to admin/store/settings/payment/edit/methods.
   - Check "Parsian Bank" under "Payment methods" block.
   - Click on "Parsian Bank settings" and fill the "Parsian Authentication PIN" field with the PIN number provided by Parsian Bank.
-  - Leave others as default and save the configuration.
+  - Leave other fields as default and save the configuration.

 Author and Maintainer
 =====================
-sepehr (Sepehr Lajevardi)
+Sepehr Lajevardi